Parliamentary.ai

 Overview

 The Teenagers (Safety and Wellbeing) Bill aims to improve the safety and wellbeing of teenagers in the UK.
-It mandates the creation of a national plan to reduce crime against teenagers and places a duty on the Secretary of State to actively promote their safety and wellbeing, working with various government bodies and local authorities.
+It mandates the creation of a national plan to prevent crime against teenagers and places a duty on the Secretary of State to actively promote their safety and wellbeing, working with various government bodies and local authorities.

 Description